Mitlenatch Island Nature Provincial Park

 Mitlenatch Island Nature Provincial Park is a provincial park in British Columbia, Canada encompassing Mitlenatch Island, a small islet in the northern Strait of Georgia within the Strathcona Regional District.

 Mitlenatch Island is located approximately 30 km northeast of Courtenay, British Columbia in the Strait of Georgia.
 The protected area is 155 ha in size, with 36 ha being upland and 119 ha foreshore area.

 History

-In 1959, the Province of British Columbia purchased Mitlenatch Island from a local family, and in 1961 it was designated as a Provincial Nature Park.
+In 1959, the province of British Columbia purchased Mitlenatch Island from a local family, and in 1961 it was designated as a Provincial Nature Park.

 "Mitlenatch" is a Coast Salish First Nations word translated to mean "calm waters all around".
-Perhaps the most descriptive meaning comes from the Sliammon language where ‘metl’ meant calm and ‘nach’ meant posterior.
+Perhaps the most descriptive meaning comes from the Comox language where ‘metl’ meant calm and ‘nach’ meant posterior.
 Calm (waters) behind is an apt description of the island during stormy weather.
 In the Kwak'wala language of the Kwakwaka'wakw, ‘mah-kwee-lay-lah’ meant "it looks close, but seems to move away as you approach it".